-We have audited the compliance of WOODBURY COUNTY, IOWA (the County) and its discretely presented component unit with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2011.
+We have audited the compliance of WOODBURY COUNTY, IOWA (the County) and its discretely presented component unit with the types of compliance requirements described in OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2012.
 Woodbury County, Iowa and its discretely presented component unit's major federal programs are identified in Part I of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the County's management.
 Our responsibility is to express an opinion on the County's compliance based on our audit.